-- 2.1 Outreach and awareness raising materials prepared and disseminated allowing public at all levels to expand their awareness of the important multi-functions of water in domestic life, ecosystems and productive development. - 2.2 Water-related tertiary and vocational education and training for enhanced for adapted skilled professionals capable of identifying the main gaps for sustainable water management, providing appropriate tools to governments and societies to address those gaps and the Agenda 2030 targets. - 2.3 Capacities of decision makers, water managers and users enhanced allowing them to take advantage of new technologies and research to make better decisions, and to design and implement inclusive and efficient water policies. - 2.4 Water education formal, non-formal and informal, for children and young people enhanced enabling a better understanding of the importance of water in their lives and in their communities.
+- 2.1 Outreach and awareness raising materials prepared and disseminated via Member States, allowing public at all levels to expand their awareness of the important multi-functions of water in domestic life, ecosystems, and productive development. - 2.2 Water-related tertiary and vocational education and training for enhancing and adapting the skills of professionals, capable of identifying the main gaps for sustainable water management, providing appropriate tools to governments and societies to address those gaps and the Agenda 2030 targets. - 2.3 Capacities of decision makers, water managers and users are enhanced, allowing them to take advantage of new technologies and research to make better decisions, and to design and implement inclusive and efficient water policies. - 2.4 Water education formal, non-formal and informal, for children and young people enhanced, enabling ownership and an improved understanding of the importance of water in their lives and in their communities.

-It is clear that IHP-IX priority area water education in the fourth industrial revolution is not only connected to SDG6 and its targets (ensure availability and sustainable management of water and sanitation for all), SDG9 and several of its targets (industry, innovation and infrastructure), and given the widely circulated "blue thread" concept SDG4 (quality education), but to all of the SDGs.
-The sanitation aspects of SDG6 (particularly target 6.2 on gender equity) is often times undervalued, as compared to providing freshwater, but the fact that the lack of clean running water for pubescent girls in large parts of Africa is the principle reason for their not completing primary or middle school speaks directly to the connection with SDGs 1-5 (no poverty, zero hunger, good health and well-being, quality education and gender equity) and so many of their respective targets.
+It is clear that IHP-IX priority area water education in the fourth industrial revolution is connected to SDG6 and its targets (ensure availability and sustainable management of water and sanitation for all), SDG9 and several of its targets (industry, innovation and infrastructure), and given the widely circulated "blue thread" concept, to SDG4 (quality education), as well as water related targets of all of the SDGs.
+The sanitation aspects of SDG6 (particularly target 6.2 on gender equity) are often times undervalued, as compared to providing freshwater, but the fact that the lack of clean running water for pubescent girls in large parts of Africa is the principle reason for their not completing primary or middle school speaks directly to the connection with SDGs 1-5 (no poverty, zero hunger, good health and well-being, quality education and gender equity) and so many of their respective targets.
 The loss in contribution to communities due to just this single issue has been estimated in millions of productive hours.
+The behavioural and manufacturing transformation aspects of SDG 12 and its targets (sustainable consumption and production patterns) are also directly connected with this priority area.

 Water education must therefore begin at an early stage in life and continue to be offered in a variety of ways to build a water stewardship mentality at all ages and in all social classes.
 It is a commonly stated statistic that Africa needs a near 200% increase in the number of water professionals, Latin America a 100% increase and Asia a 50% increase if the SDGs, once achieved, are going to be sustainable.
 We must have a cadre of new scientists, planners, and practitioners ready to assume positions of responsibility in a fourth industrial revolution setting in the water sector by the end of this decade.
-It is undeniable that the success of

-Agenda 2030 for Sustainable Development, the SDGs and the associated targets depends on a profound transformation in human values and, consequently, human actions, directly impacting how we live our lives.
+It is undeniable that the success of Agenda 2030 for Sustainable Development, the SDGs and the associated targets depends on a profound transformation in human values and, consequently, human actions, directly impacting how we live our lives.
 Achieving that end can only be envisioned when society recognizes the need to reintegrate itself with nature in ways that embrace a common understanding of the importance and limits of our natural resource base to improving the quality of life.